openfun/jitsi-box/box-ui/README.md

 # Deployment

-This web app is intendend to be deployed on a server to be served by a web server.
+This web app is intendend to be deployed on a server to be served by a web server.\
+Since there is no backend, the static files can also be put on a CDN, or hosted on any Cloud Provider for fewer costs (deploying a new bare machine just for one webiste is completely overkilled).

 ## `.env` file
 You must create a `.env` file (copy the `.env.template`), and fill it with the correct values.